emmajanedrews/base-template/_posts/2018-02-21-how-leed-certifications-can-impact-your-organization.md

 ---
 layout: post
-title: How You Can Compete in the Green Building Industry
+title: How LEED certifications can impact your organization
 tags:
   - Building Products
 excerpt: >-